 5. Home Remodelling

 You love your home, but sometimes you think it might need a bit of an upgrade, right?
-Countless homeowners across the United States feel the same way, which is why the US remodeling industry is worth more than $110 billion.
+Countless homeowners across the United States feel the same way, which is why the US remodeling industry is was valued at $517 million in 2023 and is expected to grow in the following years.
 What’s even better for the entrepreneur is that the industry has expanded by more than 50% in the past decade, and is looking toward continued growth in the years ahead.
-If you’re good with your hands, you could start your own remodeling business, help homeowners build their dreams, and make a good living all at the same time.

 6. Painting Business

 Painting may not be the most exciting line of work, but it can be quite lucrative, and demand is nearly constant due to all the ongoing construction.
-After a sharp slowdown during the pandemic, the US painting industry is looking at steady growth in the years ahead.
 With a relatively small investment you could launch your painting business from your home, take on residential and commercial jobs, interior as well as exterior, and make good money while adding a burst of color to your community.

 7. Floor Installation

-The wood flooring market in North America, which includes the US, was estimated to be worth $5 billion in 2019 while revenue from ceramic tiles surpassed $20 billion in 2020.
-Both are expected to grow steadily through 2027, with ceramic tiles growing at a faster rate of more than 5%,
+The wood flooring market in North America, which includes the US, was estimated to be worth $7.3 billion in 2022 while ceramic tiles market size was estimated at $4.2 billion in 2023.
+Both are expected to grow steadily through 2030, with ceramic tiles growing at a faster rate of more than 7%.

 8. Tile Retailing & Installation